 Can a High Hedge Notice be varied or withdrawn?

 Yes.
 The Act enables a local authority to vary or withdraw a notice if it deems it appropriate.
 A party can approach the authority at any time with details of a change in circumstances to request that the notice be varied.
-This may because of a change in the effect of the hedge on either party, or because both parties have agreed a solution which renders the Notice unnecessary.
+This may be because of a change in the effect of the hedge on either party, or because both parties have agreed a solution which renders the Notice unnecessary.
 The council will notify all parties with reasons for the decision.
 Both main parties have a right of appeal against the variation or withdrawal.

 All decisions made by the Directorate for Planning and Environmental Appeals, on behalf of the Scottish Ministers, will be final.